rohnerfa/msc_thesis/README.md

 ```
 Note that TensorFlow is only required to parse the TensorBoard logs.

-## Training: Ensemble and retraining
+## Training: ensemble and retraining

 In the main directory run